All rights Reserved © Come to Portugal 2011-2023

 Many tourists would not find a reason to visit the village apart from visiting the two newly built Aldi’s and Lidl located just off the new double roundabouts, but Boliqueime has two smaller parishes.
 Fonte de Boliqueime, with the EN: 125 road running through the middle of it.
 You will not actually find Fonte de Boliqueime.
 The place name refers to hot and cold springs that were present in the 13th to 15th century and appear to have reference to Italy with the name ”bulicame” meaning Thermal springs .
 Nowadays the only remaining evidence of a Fonte is one that sits inside a restaurant.

-Many tourist would not see a reason to visit the village, but the fact that boliqueime has two smaller parishes that of Fonte De Boliqueime, that has the EN125 running through the middle of it, with its small amount of shops many bars and restaurants, then you have Poco de Boliqueime just further up this is where most tourist think they have visited boliqueime and there is nothing to it, but you would be wrong as to drive that little further until you reach boliqueime itself, the village has the charm of other villages in the Algarve, also take the trouble to look up at the chimneys, after all this is what the region is famous for with the chimneys on many postcards, boliqueime has a monthly market on the last Thursday of the month (see Markets) with many good restaurants some with fantastic sunset views the village is well worth the inland visit for those staying closer to the coast.
+Poco de Boliqueime just further up.
+This is where most tourists think they have visited Boliqueime and having nothing to offer.
+But you would be wrong as to drive that little further until you reach Boliqueime itself, the village has the charm of other villages in the Algarve.
+Boliqueime has a monthly market on the last Thursday of the month (see Markets).
+Many good restaurants offering fantastic sunset views.
+The village is well worth the inland visit for those staying closer to the coast.